florianseidler/TrajectoryOptimisation/README.md

 # TrajectoryOptimisation
 Goal:
-Trajectory optimization by using an nlp solver
+Trajectory optimisation by using an nlp solver

 Trajectory optimization like Matthew Peter Kelly:
 - Define cost function, start- end constraints etc., collocation and conversion to equality and inequality constraints.